 Visitation will be held Monday, 6:00-7:00 pm., January 4 at Smith-North Little Rock Funeral Home followed by Rosary at 7:00 p.m.
 Mass of Christian Burial will be said Tuesday, 10:00 a.m.
 January 5 at Immaculate Conception Catholic Church in North Little Rock.
 Committal and burial will be Friday, 10:00 a.m., January 8, at Arkansas State Veterans Cemetery.
 COVID-19 Mandates: Mask at all times, social distancing encouraged.
 Visit www.smithfamilycares.com for online guest register.

-To send flowers to the family or plant a tree in memory of Mary Lee Strack, please visit our floral store.
+To send flowers to Mary Lee Strack's family, please visit our floral store.

 Immaculate Conception Catholic Church